stuelrick/Python_course/README.md

-This is a rendom password generator program written in python
+This is a random password generator program written in python